 Daniel has been teaching with ELS since 2008.
 Prior to teaching at ELS, he earned his Bachelor's and Master's degrees at Cornerstone University, while working as a Teaching Assistant.
 In 2005, he married his wife Amanda -- they have two children.

 Tami has been with ELS since 2007.
 She is an energetic and outgoing person who loves to teach and learn about different cultures.
 Tami earned her Master's degree from Grand Valley State University in TESOL.
-She is married with two children and two dogs.
-She enjoys gardening and entertaining friends.
+She has two children & enjoys gardening and entertaining friends.
 She also likes to camp and spend time outside.